Do you know a woman who is being abused? A legal rights handbook

 Children at court

 It is best to find someone to take care of your children while you are at court.
-You might have to wait for a long time for your turn to go into the courtroom.
+You might have to wait for a long time to testify.
 Usually, children are not allowed in the courtroom because they might disturb the process.

 Children can also be very upset by the things they hear or see at court.